marcosvdotcom/Fall25_LibResearch/content/1-concept_to_question.md

 title: Concept to Question
 nav: Concept to Question Worksheet
 ---
 {% include alert.html text="Are you doing this workshop for a class?
 Make sure to fill out the google form with your answers!
-[Right click here and open in a new tab!](https://docs.google.com/forms/d/e/1FAIpQLSdCQOkO_333XKPdP6d9TG-jmZw8VbW-uHrTBAATWQI6Q9nk9Q/viewform?usp=sharing&ouid=112866992831532553930)" align="center" color="success" %}{:target="_blank"}
+[Right click here and open in a new tab!](https://docs.google.com/forms/d/e/1FAIpQLSdCQOkO_333XKPdP6d9TG-jmZw8VbW-uHrTBAATWQI6Q9nk9Q/viewform?usp=sharing&ouid=112866992831532553930)" align="center" color="success" %}

 ## Concept to Question Digital Worksheet